 All children can start Reception in the September following their 4th birthday.
 Applications can be made during the period 1 September to 15 January before the child is due to start.
 If your child already attends a Merton School Nursery you will be provided with information by them at the correct time.
 If your child does not attend a Merton School Nursery, please visit Merton Admission team’s website the September after your child’s 3rd birthday to make an on-line application.

 Please note that it is Merton that allocates school places, not the individual schools themselves.

 There are separate admissions routes for our Nursery, our Reception classes, Years 1-6 and for Treetops, our Base for children with Autism.
 Below are the relevant links to the Merton Council and and process for each entry.

-If you are considering applying to our school, irrespective of which admissions route, we would love to show you all the great things happening, and how we support, challenge and care for the children.
-Please telephone or email us to arrange a time that suits you.
+If you are considering applying to our school, we would love to show you all the great things happening, and how we support, challenge and care for the children.
+Please telephone the office on 0208 946 1620 to arrange a date and time.

-We look forward to welcoming you to our School community.
+We look forward to welcoming you to our School.

 Treetops: our Base for children with Autism

 Applications to Treetops are only available through Merton’s Special Educational Needs Admissions Team, Telephone 020 8545 4811.
 E-mail: SEN@merton.gov.uk